 Children who help cook healthy meals, are more likely to eat them.
 And when they’ve picked the ingredients for that meal themselves, we’ve found that they are even more likely to do so.

-Young Chefs Garden Program (aka Farm Program)
+Young Chefs Farm Camp

 You may see The Sylvia Center out in the community at wellness fairs, farmer’s markets, and other local events.
 These “one-time” programs allow us to connect to other local organizations and our community members through cooking demonstrations and taste tests at public events.